g8os/home/docs/README.md

 - Getting started: [Getting Started with 0-Core](https://github.com/zero-os/0-core/blob/master/docs/gettingstarted/README.md)

 <a id="0-fs"></a>
-## Zero-OS File System
+## 0-fs

-Zero-OS File System is the Zero-OS file system used in containers, which is actually a FUSE file system.
-Mounting the  is done by using a flist, which is a relatively small RocksDB database file, containing the metadata of the actual files and directories.
+Zero-OS File System is the file system used in containers and VM boot disk, which is actually a FUSE file system.
+Mounting the filesystem is done by using a flist, which is a relatively small RocksDB database file, containing the metadata of the actual files and directories.
 On accessing a file Zero-OS fetches the required file chunks from a remote store, and caches it locally.
 This remote store is the Zero-OS Hub, discussed here below.

 - GitHub repository: [zero-os/0-fs](https://github.com/zero-os/0-fs)
 - Documentation: [ Documentation](https://github.com/zero-os/0-fs/blob/master/docs/SUMMARY.md)
 - Getting started: [Getting Started with 0-fs](https://github.com/zero-os/0-fs/blob/master/docs/gettingstarted/README.md)

 <a id="0-hub"></a>
-## Zero-OS Hub
+## 0-hub

 The Zero-OS Hub is where all container images and and vdisk boot images are stored.